How does Rest Less make money

 3. Cragside, Northumberland

 Located in Morpeth in Northumberland, Cragside is the Victorian mansion known as Britain’s original ‘smart home’.
-It was created by two remarkable individuals, Lord William and Lady Margaret Armstrong, who together had a mixed love of engineering and natural sciences.
+It was created by two remarkable individuals, Lord William and Lady Margaret Armstrong, who together shared a love of engineering and the natural sciences.

-Cragside’s architecture is a bit of a miss-match of mullioned windows, Gothic arches, and Tudor chimney stacks.
-Inside the property however, visitors can marvel at one of the UK’s finest surviving Victorian interiors, featuring designs by William Morris, Philip Webb, and Burne-Jones.
+Cragside’s architecture is a bit of a mismatch of mullioned windows, Gothic arches, and Tudor chimney stacks.
+Inside the property, however, visitors can marvel at one of the UK’s finest surviving Victorian interiors, featuring designs by William Morris, Philip Webb, and Burne-Jones.

 4. Chawton House, Hampshire